-These three vNFS operations allow many links to be created or read at a time.
-Symbolic links are often created in bulk to provide a shadow-tree view of another directory tree; together with vlistdir, vsymlink can optimize operations like cp -sr and lndir. vhardlink is similar to vsymlink but creates hard links.
+vsymlink/vreadlink/vhardlink.
+These three vNFS operations allow many links to be created or read at once.
+Together with vlistdir, vsymlink can optimize operations like "cp -sr" and "lndir".
 All three functions accept a vector of paths and a vector of buffers containing the target paths.